-If you go to MilitaryINSTALLATIONS search page, and search for your new installation, you can find your installation’s page with most of the information you will need for your PCS.
-They will have information on the units at the duty station, information on motor vehicles, installation access, firearms, dog restrictions, Covid policies, check-in procedures, emergency assistance, and more.
+If you go to MilitaryINSTALLATIONS search page and search for your new installation, you will find your installation’s page, including details you will need for your PCS.
+There is information on the units at the duty station, information on motor vehicles, installation access, firearms, dog restrictions, Covid policies, check-in procedures, emergency assistance, and more.

 You can also use the search to find the Relocation Assistance Program or sometimes called the Relocation Readiness Program at your local duty station.
 This result will give you the address, phone number, and webpage information if your duty station has one.

 In addition, the Relocation Assistance Program offers services for special needs families.
-If you have a special needs child, you will be worried about the transition to a new location.
-The program providers will be able to help you connect with your EFMP family support provider so you can get the help you need in making the transition.
+The program providers will help you connect with your EFMP family support provider so you can get the help you need during the transition.

-The program also helps with emergency financial aid by connecting you with the personal financial management services that they offer at your new duty station.
-If you are a foreign-born spouse, they can help with resources as well as referrals about immigration and naturalization, help find English language programs, and give advice on getting around the local area.
+The program also helps with emergency financial aid by connecting you with the personal financial management services that may be offered at your new duty station.
+If you are a foreign-born spouse, you can find resources for immigration and naturalization, English language programs, and information on the new location.

 Need even more help?
 Military One Source has a live chat you can access to talk with Military One Source experts about your PCS and any questions you might have.

 - The 10 Best PCS Benefits for the Military & Their Families

 About the author

 Julie Provost is a freelance writer, blogger, and owner of Soldier's Wife, Crazy Life, a support blog for military spouses.
 She lives in Tennessee with her National Guard husband and three boys.